8 Things You Need to Know Before Sign Up

 Skrill is unique in the way it does so much.

-On the other, Skrill has some great competition in all the areas it operates and we want you to know about these so you can make the right choice for your specific needs.
+On the other hand, Skrill has some great competition in all the areas it operates and we want you to know about these so you can make the right choice for your specific needs.

-To help make your choice we analyse real user opinions not just our own (including negative reviews – see below) to answer whether Skrill is a good fit for YOU (and when it isn’t).
+To help make your choice, we analyse real user opinions (including negative reviews – see below) to answer whether Skrill is a good fit for YOU (and when it isn’t).

 Full Disclosure: While we aim to show you the good and the bad in every review so you can make the best choice, there are links contained in this page which are affiliate links (and while not costing you anything) do earn us a commission if you click on them and decide to use the service.
 In many cases we also get the opportunity to provide you with discounts and offers as part of using the link.
 Cheers and Thank You!

 Dive in to uncover the good, the bad, and even the ugly about Skrill.

 - Wide availability in 200 countries

 - Ability to work with forex and online gambling accounts

 - No fixed transfer fee when you send money directly to a bank account

 - Send money easily to an email address or phone number linked to a bank account